dearhive/MashShare/readme.txt

 == Changelog ==

 = 2.3.4 =
+* New: Several performance improvements for faster php execution.
+Removal of duplicate foreach loops and array_filter callback function
+* New: Update notices for add-on even when a license key is not acticated.
+* New: Better error notification when license key can not be triggered as active
 * Fix: Add-On Licensing and automatic updating not working since 2.3.2 because of security updates.
-* New: Update notices for add-on even when a license key is not acticated.
-* New: Better visualization in dashboard when license key could be triggered active
+* Fix: Corrected path to log file in settings description

 = 2.3.3 =
 * Fix: New content boxes 'above' and below are reverted.